EU-TEACHING/teaching-sensors/README.md

 # sensors
 Project for all the sensors that can be instantiated, from "file" sensors to cameras and wearables.

-# How to use Bluetooth on the iMX8
+# How to connect the Bluetooth Dongle on the iMX8
 The shimmer devices need bluetooth to communicate with the board.

 You need to: